Aerial view of industrial wastewater treatment facility with multiple circular tanks and pipes.

 Share

-Aerobic and anaerobic treatment are two major types of biological wastewater treatment methods that help in the decomposition of organic waste present in the wastewater.
+Aerobic and anaerobic treatment are two major types of biological wastewater treatment methods that help decompose the organic waste present in the wastewater.

 The primary difference between the two processes is the use of oxygen.